 Gilsland station was originally opened on 19 July 1836 when it was known as "Rose Hill".
 It was renamed "Gilsland" on 1 May 1869 and, after having been proposed for closure in the Beeching Report, closed to passengers on 2 January 1967.
 Goods facilities were withdrawn on 5 April 1965.

 The Campaign to Open Gilsland Station (COGS) want to re-open the station and point to the considerable benefits to both local people and visitors.
 The potential for the station's reopening was assessed in 2001 and in 2005 in the Tyne Valley Route Strategy.
 Unfortunately, neither study found that there was a case for reopening.
 Crucially, and fatally to the conclusions then reached, potential demand was assessed only in relation to the local population and not with regard to possible visitors to Hadrian's Wall.
 This is important because Hadrian’s wall is now actively promoted as a tourist destination and the area around Gilsland includes many local attractions.
-A revived station would offer easy car free access to these attractions, to the Hadrian’s Wall National Trail and to the local sections of the cycle route that runs the full length of the wall.

 In May 2013 the Tyne Valley Rail Users Group asked JMP Consultants to assess the potential for the reopening of the station to provide access to Hadrian’s Wall.
 The report was published in August 2013 and concluded that there is an economic case for reopening the station if spending by additional visitors to the area is taken into account.